garrandall/popular-music-data/tracks/going-in-circles-the-friends-of-distinction.md

 (oh round and round I go) I'm spun out over you
 (i need you baby) over you (i need you baby) spun out over you (i need you baby, I need you baby baby) (oh baby)
-I'm spun(i need you baby) I said i'm spun out over you(i need you baby) Spun out over you(i need you baby, I need you baby, I need you baby)
+I'm spun(i need you baby) I said I'm spun out over you(i need you baby) Spun out over you(i need you baby, I need you baby, I need you baby)